You learn as much as you can before buying an RV, but some things you can only learn by experience. Or, by reading this article…

 Jennifer and I wholeheartedly agree and take our big, hairy dog everywhere we go.
 We even have an article on the 5 Best Perks of Traveling with a Dog.

-We also have LOTS of resources for RVers wanting to travel with pets.
+We also have an Ultimate Guide for RVing with Dogs and LOTS of articles for RVers wanting to travel with pets.
 Here are just a few:

 14. Don’t Think Emergencies Won’t Happen to You